 That “healthy glow” is your body’s attempt to shield your skin from further trauma, in other words, a reaction to skin damage from the sun.

 Again, a sunburn does not “turn into“ a tan.
 Your body’s response to sunburn from UVB rays triggers an increase in melanin to try and protect itself from the burn.

 This delayed pigment darkening usually begins two days after the exposure and lasts 10 to 14 days.
 The deepening of your tan may happen to coincide with the fading of your sunburn, but it’s NOT a result of it.

-Why do some people burn then tan while others just burn?
+Why do some people burn and then tan, while others just burn?